CyrusMasta/hello-world/README.md

 My first repository

 I'm totally new here..
-These are my first steps on Github
+These are my first steps on Github.
 Also on developing as a Team
 :)